sushil-bharati/rg-crm/README.md

    pip install -r requirements.txt
    ```

-3. Run all tests (if any import issues, make sure you installed the requirements as described above):
+3. Run all tests (if any import issues, make sure you installed the requirements as described above).
 This step will create `test.db` file inside `tests` directory.
    ```bash
    pytest